 - With food: If you need to eat, you may have a small amount of food (1/2 cup) between 1 hour before and 1 hour after you take this medicine.

-- If you cannot swallow the capsule whole, you may open it and mix the contents only with certain foods and fruit juices.
+- If you cannot swallow the capsule whole, you may open it and mix the contents only with certain foods and fruit juices or water.

 - Applesauce or berry jelly: Mix the granules with 4 ounces (1/2 cup) of applesauce or berry jelly.
 Swallow the entire mixture within 30 minutes.
 Do not chew the granules.